Secure Data Enclave — SDE

 Storage allocation is partitioned between shared and individual user storage.
 Standard projects receive:

-• 100 GB of raw data storage
+- 100 GB of raw data storage in a shared Data Directory

-If increases in CPU, RAM or storage resources are necessary, reach out to [email protected] to request a review by RCS.
+If increases in CPU, RAM, or storage resources are necessary, reach out to [email protected] to request a review by RCS.
 Such changes may incur additional fees to acquire and provide said resources.

 The standard offering is five accounts: 1-2 Primary Investigators (PIs), 2-3 Research Assistants (RAs), and 1 Data Security Officer (DSO).
 Both for security and system access volume we ask project applicants to err towards restricting project members to as few users as necessary.
 If more researchers require access, it can be accommodated, but there may be additional costs associated.